jncraton/sysinfo/readme.md

 This program demonstates the use of inline assembly and system calls.
 It will not `#include` or link against any external files.
 It does not use the C standard library.
 The final binary must be less than 1KiB in size.

+Your task is to properly implement the `open` and `read` system calls and use them for implement the program.

 Documentation
 -------------